backend-development/backend-development-textbook/source/nextjs.md

 Next.js gives you a folder structure for you application, and several different ways to render webpages:

-* statics webpages that are rendered once, server side.
+* static webpages that are rendered once, at build time.
 * api endpoints
-* server render pages that are served as HTML, but can be refreshed.
+* server rendered pages that are served as HTML, but can be refreshed.
-* React Server Components, where you can mix client and server side components in a tree
+* React Server Components, where you can mix client and server side components in one react tree

 ## The missing persistance layer

 Next.js is not a full backend framework.
-For example it does not offer ORM or another persistance layer.
+For example it does not offer an ORM or another persistance layer.
 There is good documentation for combining nextjs with